Allanptv/Allanptv/README.md

 ### 👨‍💻 About Me:

-My name is Allan Vivekananda and I'm a Front-End developer from Minas Gerais, Brazil
+I'm a Front-End developer from Minas Gerais, Brazil
 - 🧀 Would you like a <em>Pão de Queijo</em>?
 - 📖 In my free time, I read some books, search for new contents and sometimes, play videogame 🎮
 - I'm 25 years old